-We arrived in the dark – hot and tired, and in fact I had become ill from heat exhaustion and not drinking enough water, and have had to rest all the next day.
+We arrived in the dark – hot and tired, and in fact, I had become ill from heat exhaustion and not drinking enough water, and have had to rest all day on the next day.

 Labasa was certainly an experience, but we really appreciate Savusavu – a town we are staying in known as the ‘hidden paradise’.